victoraaa/compare2vote/README.md

 The folder 'static' contains a lot of stuff, mostly files regarding bootstrap and knockout, which we don't have to deal with.
 The interesting file in this folder are the .js and .css files that I created (ranking, edit-poll and new-poll).
 If you look these .js files, you'll see how knockoutjs patterns should be used.
 If you never used any model-view-model framework, please take a look at http://learn.knockoutjs.com/ .
 Also, do not hesitate to look for me, I'll be glad to show you guys how to get started.

-As for the project:

-I've done a bunch of stuff, but there's still a good bit to do:

-Must: Rankings do not have passwords yet.
-Must: The algorithm to craete the ranking of a poll is pretty stupid right now.
-Must: Still need to add a page that shows the complete ranking of a poll.
-Could: Make the main page refresh the number of votes and the mini-ranking as we vote.
-Must:I haven't written the base test class nor any tests, so just skip tests for now.

-You guys can do whatever u want.

-TIPS ON GIT:

-Lets NOT USE GIT MERGE.

-The flow should be the following:

-At first time, you guys will clone the repo.
-That's fine.

-To write code, CREATE A NEW FU**** BRANCH.

-It's:
-- 'git branch' to see the existing branches,
-- 'git checkout -b BRANCH_NAME' to create a new branch and go to it (it will create from the branch where you are),
-- 'git checkout BRANCH_NAME' to go to another branch,

-When you are finished writing code:
-- 'git add .' will add everything you wrote.
-- 'git commit -m "WRITE A DESCRIPTIVE MESSAGE"' will create your commit
-- 'git checkout master' : go back to master
-- 'git pull' : update master
-- 'git checkout YOUR_BRANCH' : go back to your branch
-- 'git rebase master' : this will do the merge 4 you.
-It's much better than using git merge, but it may still fail.
-If it does, then you gotta do the manual merge.
-- 'git checkout master' go to master
-- 'git merge YOUR_BRANCH'
-- 'git push origin master' pushes changes to github

-Look 4 me if u need help.

-Tks a lot for the attention.